Apocalypse How / Class 3b

 - The blight in Interstellar is in the process of destroying all plant life, which will eventually render the Earth uninhabitable.

 - In Eva by Peter Dickinson, just about everything is done by machines, various animal species have gone extinct, and humanity has basically gotten bored with living.
 So huge numbers of people just commit suicide, and the titular main character, who inhabits the body of a chimpanzee after an accident left her original body paralyzed, is left alone with the monkeys.

 - In Haunted by Chuck Palahniuk is a short story called "Obsolete."
 In it, humans have discovered that souls that die on Earth appear on Venus, which is heaven.
 However, as long as people are still alive on Earth, souls will return to them.
 So the governments do the only logical thing to do in a Chuck Palahniuk novel and order everyone to commit suicide or be murdered so everyone gets to go to paradise.
-The protagonist are teenage Goth kids who rebel the only way left: not committing suicide.
+The protagonists are teenage Goth kids who rebel the only way left: not committing suicide.